RespiraWorks/Ventilator/2_Research_&_Development/Project-Venturi/README.md

 The plan is for [beta](/../../4_Manufacturing_Design/Beta_Build_Instructions/README.md) to use 3/4"ID tubing throughout.
 The venturi will most likely be redesigned to have barbs that fit 3/4"ID tubing directly.

+The flow sensor we are using has 2.5 mm or 3/32" barbs, which is too small for 1/8" tubing, therefore this model has #10-32 tapped holes.

 There is an arrow printed onto the body to indicate the direction of flow.

-**TODO:** link and explain STL files
+**TODO:** link and explain STEP files

 ## Transfer function